The first ERC-721 NFT

 Use Playwright to run end-to-end browser tests against the app, and Vitest to validate helper logic and behavior.
 You can watch how a production NFT project wires testing around contracts and UI.

-Examine the Node.js workspaces that handle contracts, local network scripts, UI tooling, and test runners, alongside the Jekyll code that renders this very site.
+Examine the Node.js workspaces that handle contracts, local network scripts, UI tooling, and test runners, alongside the Jekyll code that renders this very dApp.
 Everything is wired so you can clone, install dependencies, and follow the same commands we use.